adammeadowsHO/mapping-poc/README.md

 # Lambda
-Install SAM CLI and docker.
+Install SAM CLI, docker and IntelliJ AWS toolkit.

 In the .run folder, there is an example runner for Intellij